 Hand-Held Remote Control Ceiling Fans Are Convenient

-1. Why create a unique frequency code?
-Don’t end up with a rogue fan that leaves you trying to perform an exorcism on your possessed appliance.
-Factory settings for remote frequencies can be the same for multiple ceiling fan remotes.
+- Why create a unique frequency code?
+Don’t end up with a rogue fixture that leaves you trying to perform an exorcism on your possessed appliance.
+Factory settings for wireless frequencies can be the same for multiple ceiling fan remotes.
 This means other remotes on that frequency can control your device.
-Review your manual or ask your installation technician the best way to change your remote’s frequency.
-Giving yourself a unique code will help in case your neighbor decides to get the same fan or you want to add another remote controlled ceiling fan to your home.
+Changing your remote control frequency will help in case your neighbor decides to get the same fixture or you want to add another one to your home.

-3. How to clean your remote?
-It’s easy to keep your ceiling fan’s remote control away from nasty germs.
+- How to clean your remote?
+It’s easy to keep your indoor ceiling fan’s remote control away from nasty germs.
 Pour everyday rubbing alcohol on a towel to make it damp (not soaked, wring it out if you need to.)
 Gently rub the buttons and entire remote with towel.
 You can use Q-Tips on the buttons for an extra clean.
 Be careful not to knock or shift the buttons.
 Try to keep your remote covered when not in use so dust particles can’t get to it.

 Mid-sized 52 inch ceiling fans to 60 inch blade span with remote controls deliver comfort and convenience to small to medium room sizes.
 Remote controlled 52 inch to 60 inch ceiling fans are available in variety of styles and finishes to complement many home decors.
 The fans are suitable for rooms ranging in size from 150 square feet to 300 square feet, and are ideal for individuals who cannot reach the fan to make adjustments.
 You can customize a new 52 inch fan with remote control by adding accessories like light kits.
 Find 2-blade ceiling fans all the way up to 12-blade ceiling fans available with remotes.